priyavrat-misra/til-in-java/README.md

 >
 >     // Used to remove an element.
 Implement only if needed
 >     public void remove() {
->         // Default throws UnsupportedOperationException.
+>         // default throws UnsupportedOperationException.
 >     }
 > }
-> // Note: The Iterator class can also be implemented as an inner class of the Data Structure class as it won’t be used elsewhere.
+> // Note: the Iterator class can also be implemented as an inner class
+> // of the Data Structure class as it won’t be used elsewhere.
 > ```
 - `ListIterator` extends `Iterator` and provides additional functionality.
 With `Iterator` we can only remove elements but with `ListIterator` we can additionally add and replace elements.
 Moreover, we can both iterate both forwards as well as backwards.
 > ```java